ANL-CESAR/XSBench/README.txt

 -> The PAPI flag is explained below.

 -> VEC_INFO enables some additional information regarding the success or failure of the compiler's use of vectorization techniques during compilation.

 -> VERIFY enables a verification mode, the details of which are explained below.

--> Pause adds an arbitrary pause in between macro-XS lookups, in order to represent particle tracking / communication etc that occurs in the real OpenMC.
-Note that the amount of time spent waiting

 -> Benchmark mode tests all possible thread configurations on the given computer.
 I.e., if your computer supports 16 threads, XSBench will automatically do 1 <= nthreads <= 16 lookup loops

+-> Binary dump mode writes a binary file containing a randomized data set of cross sections.
+This can be used in tandem with the binary read mode to skip generation of cross section data every time the program is run.

+-> Binary read mode reads the binary file created by the binary dump mode as a (usually) much faster substitution for randomly generating XS data on-the-fly.
+This mode is particularly useful if running on simulators where walltime minimization is extremely critical for logistical reasons.

 ==============================================================================
 MPI Support